BUZZARDGTA/GTA-V-Session-Sniffer/README.md

 \*\*_Technically the script works for literally every P2P (Peer-To-Peer) video games.<br>
 But please note that additional servers (e.g., game servers) won't be filtered from the script's output if they are not indexed within the list above_

-## Advantages

-- The script has a configuration file that allows for more advanced customization of its behavior.
-- You can use the script without a modded video game or cracked program.
-- The script is entirely **FREE TO USE** and **OPEN SOURCE**.

 ## Showcase